tosone/GithubTraveler/README.md

 ### How to compile

-- Need golang 1.9.0 or above.
+- Need golang 1.9.0 or later version.
 - Need gcc.
-- Compile on linux `make linux`.
+- Compile on Linux `make Linux`.
-- Compile on MacOS `make drawin`.
+- Compile on MacOS `make Darwin`.
+- Compile on Windows `make windows`.

 ### How to run